May 28th, 2020 Update

 Trades Health Index

-May 28 Topic: Small Business Legal Questions Answered with Rocket Lawyer
+May 28 Topic: Field Service Business Legal Questions Answered with Rocket Lawyer

 Special Guests: Mario Jaramillo from Rocket Lawyer